ACMECS

 Ayeyawady-Chao Phraya-Mekong Economic Cooperation Strategy (ACMECS) is a political, economic, and cultural organization among Thailand, Laos, Vietnam, Cambodia and Myanmar.

+At the special ASEAN Summit on SARS, held in Bangkok on 29 April 2003, Prime Minister Thaksin Shinawatra raised the idea of establishing what was then called the “Economic Cooperation Strategy", with leaders of Cambodia, Lao PDR and Myanmar.

+The objectives of this initiative are to bridge the economic gap among these member countries and to promote prosperity in the sub-region in a sustainable manner.
+Such prosperity, it is expected, will not only benefit the five countries, but also add value to ASEAN and its solidarity.
+It is hoped that a stronger Mekong sub-region will also mean a stronger ASEAN.
+In this way the new cooperation framework is expected to act as a building block and move ASEAN forward at a more even pace, on the basis of self-reliance and shared prosperity.

+Leaders of Cambodia, Lao PDR, Myanmar and Thailand met for the first time on 12 November 2003 in Bagan, the Union of Myanmar.
+At the Summit, the four Leaders adopted the Bagan Declaration, affirming their commitment to cooperate in five priority areas of cooperation, and endorsed the Economic Cooperation Strategy Plan of Action, under which 46 common projects and 224 bilateral projects were listed for implementation over the next ten years.
+The Leaders agreed to call this newly created economic cooperation framework the "Ayeyawady-Chao Phraya-Mekong Economic Cooperation Strategy" or "ACMECS".

+The joining of Vietnam with the group on 10 May 2004 has increased ACMECS to 5 member countries.
+The emphasis of ACMECS is on using self-help and partnership to achieve sustainable development, including poverty reduction, in line with the UN Millennium Development Goals.

+ACMECS is intended to act as a catalyst to build upon existing regional cooperation programs and complement bilateral frameworks with a view to transforming the border areas of the five countries into zones of economic growth, social progress and prosperity, and to blending local, national and regional interests for common benefits, shared prosperity, enhanced solidarity, peace, stability and good neighborliness.

 ACMECS and the Fight Against Drugs in the Mekong Region

-Thailand’s Role in Regional Cooperation Before the Establishment of ACMECS
+Thailand's Role in Regional Cooperation Before the Establishment of ACMECS

-In 1997, Southeast Asia faced significant challenges regarding drug production and trafficking, particularly in the Golden Triangle area (Laos, Myanmar, and Thailand), which was one of the world’s largest opium-producing regions.
+In 1997, Southeast Asia faced significant challenges regarding drug production and trafficking, particularly in the Golden Triangle area (Laos, Myanmar, and Thailand), which was one of the world's largest opium-producing regions.
 A regional meeting on drug control was held in Bangkok in July 1997, led by Deputy Prime Minister and Minister of Education Sukavich Rangsitpol.

-Sukavich Rangsitpol’s Role in Promoting Mekong Cooperation
+Sukavich Rangsitpol's Role in Promoting Mekong Cooperation

 Sukavich Rangsitpol recognized the link between poverty, lack of education, and drug production.
 He promoted cross-border cooperation through economic development, education reform, and joint drug control programs.
-The 1997 Bangkok conference initiated efforts such as intelligence sharing, training of law enforcement personnel, and development support in opium-producing areas like Myanmar’s Wa State.
+The 1997 Bangkok conference initiated efforts such as intelligence sharing, training of law enforcement personnel, and development support in opium-producing areas like Myanmar's Wa State.